JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-07-login-raspberry-pi-remotely-via-uart-console.md

 ## UART

-There is two rows of GPIO pins in pi's corner, near to the SD Card slot.
+There are two rows of GPIO pins in pi's corner, near to the SD Card slot.

 The pins we concerned are as following: